celinelatulipe/ThinkLikeComputer/_sources/Sequences/ConcatenationandRepetition.rst

 Repetition
 ----------

-Similarly, the ``*`` operator repeats the items in a list or tuple a given number of times.
+The ``*`` operator repeats the items in a list or tuple a given number of times.
 So, repetition of a list of 2 items 4 times will give a list with 8 items.